-A supervised field observation experience in a community social service agency for a minimum of 70 volunteer hours.
-Class meetings and online forums will be used to discuss observation experiences and professional issues, and to integrate learning.
+A supervised field observation experience in a community social service agency for a minimum of seventy (70) volunteer hours.
+Students will integrate learning via discussions of observation experiences and professional issues.

 SWKR 2003 - Cultural and Human Diversity (3)

 An examination of the differences and similarities in the experiences, needs, and beliefs of people distinguished by race, ethnicity, culture, class, gender, sexual orientation, religion, physical or mental ability, age, or national origin.
 Content promotes understanding, affirmation, engagement, and respect for people from diverse backgrounds and emphasizes the interlocking and complex nature of culture and personal identity.
 Special emphasis is given to understanding the dynamics and consequences of social and economic injustice, oppression, and discrimination experienced by minority groups in the United States.